Nilhcem/nilhcem.github.io/_posts/2017-12-12-reverse-engineer-ir-rgb-bulb.md

 For that, we will use a **VS1838B** and the [IRrecvDump sample][irrecvdump-sample] from the Arduino IRRemote library to intercept and copy IR signals sent from the remote.
 Then, we will be able to replicate those signals with a microcontroller and an IR LED.

-This schematics shows how to connect the VS1838B infrared receiver to an Arduino:
+This schematic shows how to connect the VS1838B infrared receiver to an Arduino:
 ![pic04_fritzing]

 Now, when we press a button from the RGB bulb remote to the VS1838B, the Arduino will intercept the IR signals and write to the Serial console the detect IR code and encoding: